The Friends of St. Pauls (FOSP)

 Rachel Drutman – Treasurer

-I'm mum to Abby and Heidi, Abby is currently in Year 1 at St Paul's and Heidi is at St Paul's nursery.
-I joined FOSP in June 2020 as treasurer.
-I have worked in payroll for many years and do love a spreadsheet.
+I'm mum to Abby and Heidi, both at St Paul's and joined FOSP in June 2020 as Treasurer.
+I had previously worked in payroll for many years and still love a spreadsheet.

 I enjoy working on my very poor attempts at DIY and seeing friends and family in my spare time.